 This step by step diy project is about easy chicken coop plans.
 Building a small backyard chicken coop is a complex project, but the construction will be durable.
-There are many plans that you can choose from when building the backyard chicken coop, so you should really pay attention to the related projects on this site before starting the actual construction of the shelter.
+However, there are many plans that you can choose from when building the backyard chicken coop, so you should really pay attention to the related projects on this site before starting the actual construction of the shelter.
 Premium Plans for this project available in the Shop.

 Projects made from these plans